acidburn0zzz/nolith-release-tools/doc/rake-tasks.md

 This task will:

 1. Merge the latest CE `master` into the latest EE `master`
-1. Push the merge to a new –unique per day– branch
+1. Push the merge to a new (unique per day) branch
 1. Create a Merge Request that will include:
   1. A list the files for which conflicts need to be resolved
   1. Mentions of the last ones who updated the conflicting files